Topics in this article

-So your company has decided to move to the public cloud – harnessing the many benefits that public cloud has to offer.
-No doubt, one of the first questions on your journey is: Which public cloud provider should we use?
+So, your organization has decided to move to the public cloud and harness the many benefits that it has to offer.
+One of your first questions will be: which public-cloud provider should we use?

-Companies most often opt for one of the big three: Amazon Web Services (AWS), Microsoft Azure or Google Cloud Platform (GCP); additional options exist as well.
-While many of the large players offer very similar services and options, there are some nuances and differentiating factors that may go into your decision.
+Organizations most often opt for one of the big three: Amazon Web Services (AWS), Microsoft Azure or Google Cloud Platform, although other options exist too.
+While many of the large players offer similar services, there are nuances and differentiating factors to consider.

-If this isn’t your organization’s first foray into the public cloud, it can make sense to migrate future workloads to the public cloud environment you already use.
-Many companies do this for a number of reasons – for example, so they can leverage internal expertise and also, to take advantage of discounts and incentives that public cloud vendors typically offer as you stay and expand usage.
+- Your existing public-cloud footprint: If this isn’t your first foray into the public cloud, it can make sense to migrate future workloads to the public-cloud environment you already use.
+Many organizations do this for several reasons – for example, to leverage internal expertise or take advantage of the discounts and incentives that public-cloud providers may offer when you stay with them and expand your usage.

-‘Where should we run this?’ is a question we often hear from clients, followed by ‘What are the costs of doing so?’
-In cases where services across the public cloud providers are relatively equal, companies often look at where they can accomplish their cloud goals in the most cost-effective way.
+- Costs: “Where should we run this?” is a question we often hear from our clients, followed by “What will it cost?”
+In cases where the services on offer by public-cloud providers are relatively similar, organizations often look at where they can accomplish their cloud goals in the most cost-effective way.

-Public cloud vendors offer various provisioning and automation tools for application deployment.
-Look at the automation methods they provide you and how quickly they run.
-Minutes vs. hours can make a big difference, especially when a company needs to scale applications rapidly and on-demand.
+- Speed of deployment: Public-cloud vendors offer various provisioning and automation tools for application deployment.
+Look at the automation methods they give you and how quickly they run.
+Minutes versus hours can make a big difference, especially when you need to scale your applications rapidly and on-demand.

-How current are the operating systems, products and services that the public cloud vendor is offering?
-Many companies want access to the latest versions and cutting-edge tools, right as they’re released and factor this into their public cloud decisions.
+- The “latest and greatest” factor: How current are the operating systems, products and services offered by the public-cloud vendor?
+Many organizations want access to the latest versions and tools as they’re released, and they factor this into their public-cloud decisions.

-We pride ourselves on a cloud-agnostic approach and have extensive expertise and experience across all cloud environments.
-From cloud planning to migration, and from management and modernization, we help clients reduce costs and complexity, increase scalability and resilience, and execute on their business goals.
+We pride ourselves on a cloud-neutral approach and have extensive expertise and experience across all cloud environments.
+From cloud planning and migration to management and modernization, we help you reduce costs and complexity, increase scalability and resilience, and achieve your business goals.